Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 ]

 #theorem(name: "Monotonicity of SPSC timestamps")[
-  Each SPSC in LTQueueV2 contains elements with increasing timestamps.
+  Each SPSC in Slotqueue contains elements with increasing timestamps.
 ] <slotqueue-spsc-timestamp-monotonicity-theorem>

 #proof[